Garbh Sanskar | Antenatal | Pregnancy Yoga

 Concern about yoga exercise during pregnancy :

 - Every woman and every pregnancy is different than other.
 It is not recommended to practice yoga during your first trimester due to high risk factors.
 One has to wait until second trimester (preferably 14 weeks) before starting yoga practices.
-At pregnancy time, it is always better to consult with medical practitioner.
+At pregnancy time, it is always better to consult with medical practitioner.- In general it is safe to do suggested yoga practice till the child birth.

 - Yoga practices prepare the body for the prolonged exertion of labour and childbirth by means of breathing exercises and relaxation elements.
 The long exhalations results in release of endorphins which lowers the stress levels and puts you in natural pain relief state.